MODFLOW-USGS/modflow6/doc/mf6io/mf6ivar/readme.md

 * preserve_case -- default is false, but should be set to true for file names
 * default_value -- default value for the variable.
 Should be executable with Python
 * numeric_index -- default is false.  if true, then this is an index variable.
 Is useful for Flopy to treat as zero-based.
+* construct_package -- this is the package abbreviation (obs, ts, tas) of the child package that this variable refers to.
+Flopy uses this to determine the type of child packages to create.
+Optional
+* construct_data -- this is the name of a data variable. the data variable must be in the child package referenced by construct_package. the data variable specified here is accepted by Flopy as a parameter in Flopy's package init and used to construct a child package.
+Optional
+* parameter_name -- this is the parameter name used for Flopy's interface.
+Flopy by default uses the "name" field, though when parameter_name is present it overrides that name.
+Optional

 # Definition Files